-- Because I need to provide myself something else to think about than current events
+- To provide myself something else to think about than current events

-- Because I can always learn something new, and I’d wager anyone reading this could stand to learn more about citizens whose history is traditionally overlooked.
+- For the opportunity to learn something new.
+I’d wager that anyone reading this could stand to learn more about American citizens whose history is traditionally overlooked.

-I struggled finding who I wanted to start out writing about.
-Not because I couldn’t find enough people to write about (I stopped adding to it at 51 entries), but because I wanted the first one to have some symbolic meaning.
-In the end, I decided that I’d choose as my first entry one of the first Africans to step foot on American soil: Estevanico, aka Esteban de Dorantes, Estebanico, Esteban the Moor, Black Stephen, and Mustafa Zemmouri.
+I struggled in deciding who to write my first post about.
+Not because I couldn’t find enough people to write about, but because I wanted the first one to have some symbolic meaning.
+In the end, I decided that I’d choose one of the first Africans to step foot on American soil as my first entry: Estevanico, aka Esteban de Dorantes, Estebanico, Esteban the Moor, Black Stephen, and Mustafa Zemmouri.

 Image Courtesy of the David Weber Collection

 Most sources say that Estevanico was born in 1503 in the town of Azemmour, Morocco.
 Around 1520 or 1521, he was sold by the Portuguese into slavery in Europe and came into the service of Andrés Dorantes de Carranza.
 Apparently these two gentlemen got along well, despite being master and servant.
 So much so that when Dorantes joined Pánfilo de Narváez‘s expedition in 1527 to conquer Florida, Estevanico accompanied him.
 According to many sources, Estevanico became the first person from Africa to have set foot in the present continental United States (some actually attribute this distinction to Juan Garrido